marquezmiko/F1DriverCompare/_PRESS-RELEASE.md

   > Combining stats of drivers from multiple sources online.

 ## Solution ##
-  > This website will be connected to multiple APIs, from the primary ergast f1 API to Twitter analytics
+  > This website will be connected to multiple APIs, from the primary ergast f1 API to Twitter analytics and Instagram recent photos.

 ## Quote from You ##
   > A true way to settle if Schumacher or Hamilton is the goat.
+And how Netflix's Drive to Survive boosted Ricciardo's populatrity.

 ## How to Get Started ##
   > Pick two drivers from the dropdown to get started, then toggle the buttons of the specific stats you'd like to compare.

 ## Customer Quote ##
-  > "Thanks to F1 Driver Compare, I was able to finally tell which driver has the best meme game." - Lando Norris.
+  > "Thanks to F1 Driver Compare, I was able to finally tell which driver has the best memes on social media." - Lando Norris.

 ## Closing and Call to Action ##
   > Get to racing driver against driver.
 Lights out and away we go...